-If you use your heat pump on a regular basis, we recommend changing the filter about once a month to reduce the potential of repairs.
+If you use your heat pump on a regular basis, we recommend changing the filter about once a month to reduce the potential for repairs.
 Our qualified technicians can provide repair services on all brands of heat pumps to make sure your system is running smoothly and efficiently.
 Our staff is comprised of specialists in every area of service and we take pride in identifying and resolving problems before they escalate.
 Remember, to help keep your system working properly schedule a regular maintenance and service cleaning on your system.

 What do I look for when installing or replacing a heat pump system?

 There are a few things you need to look for.
-First, manufacturers rate the efficiency of most heat pumps with a SEER and a HSFP rating.
+First, manufacturers rate the efficiency of most heat pumps with a SEER and an HSFP rating.
 A higher SEER and HSFP rating indicates a more energy efficient unit.